 - Use strong encryption.
 All routers come with default encryption protocols, such as WEP (no, that’s not a new dance move), WPA, WPA2, and WPA3.
 The first two, WEP and WPA, are older and are thus less secure, so we recommend using only WPA2 or WPA3.

 - Change your password.
 The first thing you should do after setting up your router is change the Wi-Fi password to a secure one.
-Read here for more information on how to create a secure password.
+We’ve created a password generator to help you set up a strong password.

 - Change your router admin login credentials.
 If you followed our steps on how to change your SSID earlier and got your router login credentials from the back of your router, you need to change them now.
 Default usernames and passwords are the same across router models, and as you saw, changing a router’s settings is pretty easy once you’re logged into your router interface.